QClusformer: A Quantum Transformer-based Framework for Unsupervised Visual Clustering: Experimental Results

 \subsection{Evaluation Metrics}

 To evaluate the performance of the methods, we use Fowlkes Mallows Score to measure the similarity between two clusters with a set of points.
 This score is computed by taking the geometry mean of precision and recall of the point pairs.
-Thus, Fowlkes Mallows Score is also called Pairwise F-score ($F_P$), defined as:

-where $TP$ is the number of point pairs in the same cluster in both ground truth and prediction, $FP$ is the number of point pairs in the same cluster in prediction but not in ground truth, and $FN$ is the number of point pairs in the same cluster in ground truth but not prediction.
+Thus, Fowlkes Mallows Score is also called Pairwise F-score ($F_P$), defined as: $F_P = \frac{TP}{\sqrt{(TP + FP) \times (TP + FN)}}$ where $TP$ is the number of point pairs in the same cluster in both ground truth and prediction, $FP$ is the number of point pairs in the same cluster in prediction but not in ground truth, and $FN$ is the number of point pairs in the same cluster in ground truth but not prediction.
 BCubed F-score is another popular metric for clustering evaluation focusing on each data point.
-For each data point $i$, the BCubed computes the precision ($P_i$) and recall ($R_i$) as follows,

-where $TP_i$ is the number of points in the same cluster of point $i$ both in ground truth and prediction, $FP_i$ is the number of points in the same cluster of point $i$ in prediction but not in ground truth, and $FN_i$ is the number of points in the same cluster of point $i$ in ground truth but not prediction.
-Then, the BCubed F-score ($F_B$) is defined as: